gdbooks/3DCollisions/Chapter5/make_a_scene.md

   public static bool Raycast(Ray ray, OBJ model, out float t) {
 ```

-Change the function so it first checks if the model is empty ```model.IsEmpty```, if it is, return false by default.
+Change the function so it first checks if the model is empty ```model.IsEmpty```, if it is, set t to -1 and return false by default.